eabuenaventura/Draft_ImmunizationFHIRConnectathon/tracks-#2-#3-#6-#7/README.md

 # Tracks #2, #3, #6 and #7

 Tracks #2, #3, #6, and #7 are all used for documenting the details of vaccine administration to patients.
-Tracks #2 and #6 are for submitting individual patient bundles while tracks #3 and #7 are for submitting multiple patients' data.
+Tracks #2 and #6 are for submitting individual patient bundles while tracks #3 and #7 are for submitting bulk data.

 The Immunization FHIR® Connectathon 2025 will use the **draft** [Immunization FHIR Implementation Guide](https://build.fhir.org/ig/UP-Manila-SILab/immunizationfhirig/index.html) with references pointing to the **draft** [PH Core FHIR Implementation Guide](https://build.fhir.org/ig/UP-Manila-SILab/ph-core/artifacts.html).